thomasthesecond/sp/src/components/04-layout/sticky/README.md

 > You must specify a threshold with at least one of `top`, `right`, `bottom`, or `left` for sticky positioning to behave as expected.
 Otherwise, it will be indistinguishable from relative positioning.

 Because browser support for `position: sticky;` is limited, this feature is considered an enhancement reserved for Tier 1 browsers.
-If the feature is not supported, the `position` value will fallback to `relative`.
+If the feature is not supported, the browser will ignore the rule and use the initial value for `position` which is `static`.

 ### Resources